Synonym(s)

 DefinitionThis section has been translated automatically.

-Acute, immune-mediated, post-infectious inflammation of the renal glomerula, which mainly affects children between 5 and 15 years (Wang D et al. 2017).
+Acute, immune-mediated, post-infectious inflammation of the renal glomerula, which particularly affects children between the ages of 5 and 15 (Wang D et al. 2017).

-The main causes are streptogenic infections of the mouth and throat (angina tonsillaris, pharyngitis), skin and bones (erysipelas, impetigo, possibly osteomyelitis, etc.).
+The main causes are streptogenic infections of the oropharynx (angina tonsillaris, pharyngitis), skin and bones (erysipelas, impetigo, possibly osteomyelitis, etc.).

-Also possible in cases of bacterial endocarditis, infections of ventriculo-atrial or ventriculo-jugular shunts.
+Also possible in bacterial endocarditis, infections of ventriculo-atrial or ventriculo-jugular shunts.

-Less frequent pathogens are "non-streptococcal bacteria" such as: staphylococci.
-(Remark: versch.
-Authors consider "post-staphylococcal glomerulonephritis" as a separate, IgA-mediated entity - Glassock RJ et al. 2015), viruses (e.g. HBV, parvovirus B19 - Marco H et al. 2016), parasites, rickettsia, fungi and malaria pathogens.
+Less common pathogens are bacterial pathogens that do not belong to the streptococcus genus, such as staphylococci.
+(Note: Various authors regard "post-staphylococcal glomerulonephritis" as a separate, IgA-mediated entity.
+Glassock RJ et al. 2015), viruses (e.g. HBV, parvovirus B19 - Marco H et al. 2016), parasites, rickettsiae, fungi and malaria pathogens.

-Besides staphylococci, streptococci and Gram-negative germs are the main causes (Nasr SH et al. 2011).
+In addition to staphylococci, streptococci and gram-negative germs are the main causes (Nasr SH et al. 2011).

 In rare cases, scabies infections were the triggering cause in adults.
 (Wang D et al. 2017)